transformrs/transformrs/README.md

 SambaNova | x |
 TogetherAI | x |

+For a command line tool that uses this library, see [trf](https://github.com/transformrs/trf).

 \*Chat supports streaming and image input.

 \*\*Other OpenAI-compatible providers can be used via `Provider::Other(base_url)`.